DaniArnaout/DaniArnaout.github.io/menu/faq/README.md

 **No.**

 Abstract Layer avoids relying on any 3rd party dependencies.
-Instead, all needed components that the native iOS SDK doesn't provide, are build and maintained by our engineers.
+Instead, all needed components that the native iOS SDK doesn't provide, are built and maintained by our engineers.

 ---

 ### What is the size of the framework

-The average size of the framework is around `1.5 MB` only!
+The average size of the framework is around `3 MB` only!

 ---